pengowen123/rust-pushrod/ROADMAP.md

   - [x] Add white base widget to Pushrod Window constructor
   - [ ] Remove OpenGL use when creating a new window
   - [ ] Use glfw for window drawing instead of PistonWindow, as it seems to be more OS independent.
+  - [ ] Change Widget configs to its own struct instead of being part of Widget
+  - [ ] Change Widget object to be generic so that settings and calls are made against the widget, not the trait
+  - [ ] Change Widget to be a Struct<> to include widget generics for drawing and re-entrant functions
+  - [ ] Impl Widget<> should take generic widget and assign it internally so interactions are done against it as `widget.(x)`
+  - [ ] Ensure that the widget library code is still super simple and easy to understand
 - [x] Optimize main run loop
   - [x] Mouse move - if mouse point doesn't change, do not call mouse move dispatch
 - [ ] Improve Widget Library